ekaaty/vibrantize/README.md

 Transparency of context menu is edited on the breeze style and also works for vibrantize

-Modern look with less sperator lines and a vibrant blue
+Modern style with less sperator lines and a vibrant blue

+theme for the panel icons and panel applets with less separator lines and a vibrant blue - https://github.com/orqvvcn/kde-panel-tasks